ArneBinder/pie-datasets/README.md

 ```

 The full script can be found here: [dataset_builders/pie/conll2003/conll2003.py](dataset_builders/pie/conll2003/conll2003.py).
 Note, that to
-load the dataset with `DatasetDict.load_dataset`, the script has to be located in a directory with the same name
+load the dataset with `pie_datasets.load_dataset`, the script has to be located in a directory with the same name
 (as it is the case for standard Huggingface dataset loading scripts).

 ## Development